poovarasansivakumar2003/securehackthon/README.md

 ---

 Thank you for choosing CyberGuard Training Platform!
 Get started by exploring our modules, taking on challenges, and joining a team to level up your cybersecurity skills.
+Additional code and features are need to be updated and these files will be embedded in EJS template engine.
+Stay tuned!.